katiestar99/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Precedence categories
 ---------------------

-Ansible offers four sources for controlling its behavior.
+Assible offers four sources for controlling its behavior.
 In order of precedence from lowest (most easily overridden) to highest (overrides all others), the categories are:

  * Configuration settings
  * Command-line options